marionettejs/backbone.marionette/docs/viewlifecycle.md

 #### NextCollectionView `before:detach`

-Fires just before the `CollectionView` is removed from the DOM.
+Fires just before the `NextCollectionView` is removed from the DOM.
 If you need to remove any event handlers or UI modifications, this would be the best time to do that.

 #### NextCollectionView `detach`

-Fires just after the `CollectionView` is removed from the DOM.
+Fires just after the `NextCollectionView` is removed from the DOM.
 The view's elements will still exist in memory if you need to access them.

 #### NextCollectionView `before:destroy:children`

 This is triggered just before the `childView` items are destroyed.

-Triggered when the `collectionView` is destroyed or before the `collectionView`'s children are re-rendered.
+Triggered when the `NextCollectionView` is destroyed or before the `NextCollectionView`'s children are re-rendered.

 #### NextCollectionView `before:remove:child`

 This is triggered for each `childView` that is removed from the `NextCollectionView`.
 This can *only* fire if the `collection` contains items.

-Each item in the `CollectionView` will undergo the [destruction lifecycle](#view-destruction-lifecycle)
+Each item in the `NextCollectionView` will undergo the [destruction lifecycle](#view-destruction-lifecycle)

 #### NextCollectionView `remove:child`